CtrlK

 Distinctiveness Conflict Risk

-The combination of shell scripting AND Chrome DevTools is somewhat distinctive, but 'shell scripts' and 'shell commands' are very broad and could overlap with general shell/bash skills, while 'automate tasks in the browser' could overlap with browser automation or web scraping skills.
+The combination of shell scripting AND Chrome DevTools via CLI is somewhat distinctive, but 'write shell scripts or run shell commands' is broad enough to overlap with general shell/bash scripting skills, and 'automate tasks in the browser' could overlap with browser automation or web scraping skills.

 2 / 3